bigbizze/pinescript-docs/final_combined_manual.md

 Values of "const" form must be known at compile time, before your script has access to any information related to the symbol/timeframe information it is running on.
 Compilation occurs when you save a script in the Pine Script ™ Editor, which doesn't even require it to already be running on your chart. "const” variables cannot change during the execution of a script.

 Variables of "const" form can be initialized using a `literal` value, or calculated from expressions using only `literal` values or other variables of "const” form.
-Our [Style guide](link) recommends using upper case `SNAKE_CASE` to name variables of "const” form.
+Our  recommends using upper case `SNAKE_CASE` to name variables of "const” form.
 While it is not a requirement, "const” variables can be declared using the `var` keyword so they are only initialized on the first bar of the dataset.
-See the [section on `var`](link) for more information.
+See the  for more information.

 These are examples of literal values: